stevob14/passivecash/index.md

 **Important to note that annuities are illiquid and subject to withdrawal penalties.**

-You can estimate cash flow using Schwab's [Income Annuity Calculator](https://www.schwab.com/annuities/fixed-income-annuity-calculator).
+You can estimate potential cash flow using Schwab's [Income Annuity Calculator](https://www.schwab.com/annuities/fixed-income-annuity-calculator).

 ### Savings Bonds